-Origin of the Oils
+Origin of These Natural Oils

 Tung oil and linseed oil both come from plants.
 Tung oil is pressed from the seeds contained within the nut of the tung tree, while linseed is derived from ripe flax seeds.